huwyss/HansBrandonChessEngine/README.md

-# Manta Chess Engine
+# Hans-Brandon Chess Engine

 A strong chess engine or at least it is supposed to beat me.

 ## Current Status

-Manta Chess Engine is reasonably playing.
+Hans-Brandon Chess Engine is reasonably playing.
 It beats Nelson from chess.com.

 ### Implemented features:
 - Limited implementation of UCI.